webcast/webcast.js/API.md

 Here's a quick summary of the technologies required:

 * [WebSocket API](http://www.w3.org/TR/2011/WD-websockets-20110929/): This is the transport layer.
 It is readily available in most modern browsers.
 * [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html): This is the API used to manipulate audio and video data inside the browser.
-It is currently fully implemented in Chrome and only partially in Firefox Nightly.
+It is currently implemented in Chrome and in [Firefox Nightly](http://nightly.mozilla.org/).
 * [asm.js](http://asmjs.org/): This is the techonology used to optimize the mp3 encoder.
 It is currently only supported by Firefox though Chrome is starting to show good performances with it.

 ### The API